elastic/cloud-on-k8s/docs/design/reuse_pvc_scenarios.md

 TODO: check if the controller has access to PVC but not to PV or nodes, we can't watch nodes or PV, we can't only watch the claims

 ## Decision Drivers
 The solution must be able to handle the following use cases :

 ### UC1 : The K8S cluster is suffering a external involuntary disruption and the volumes cannot be recovered

 In this scenario we must consider the data as permanently lost _(e.g. vm with local storage has been destroyed)_.

 We need to give a way to the user to instruct the Elastic operator that :
+* It should immediately move the volume into a `Recovering` strategy.

-* It should not attempt to reuse the PVC, even if the only replica on a shard lives here.
+* If the volume is in the `Recoverable required` state the user should be able to forcibly not reuse the PVC, even if there is no other replica available.
-* Current Pod creation can be cancelled, a new pod must be created.

 ### UC2 : The K8S cluster is suffering a external involuntary or voluntary disruption but the volumes can be eventually recovered

 The Elastic operator will create a new pod and according to the PV affinity the scheduler will hopefully find a new node where the data are available.
+If it takes to much time to schedule the pod then the volume is moved into one of the two `Recoverable` state.

 ### UC3 : As an admin I want to plan a voluntary disruption and the volumes cannot be recovered